PhilipHaglund/SendGridTools/README.md

 ### Prerequisites

-- PowerShell 6.0 or higher
+- PowerShell 6.0 or higher *(Can be lowered to 5.1 if highly requested)*
 - SendGrid API Key

 ### Installing from PowerShell Gallery